Jesus' Parables for Disciples

 "Therefore put on the full armor of God, so that when the day of evil comes, you may be able to stand your ground, and after you have done everything, to stand."

 In battle, victory is not always moving forward to take the next hill, it often means to remain still standing at the end of the battle after your position has been attacked by the enemy.
 Endurance is surely a fruit of the Spirit's work in our lives.

-James uses a similar phrase in verse 8: to "establish your hearts" (RSV, KJV) or "stand firm" (NIV).
-The verb is Greek sterizō , which means, "set up, fix (firmly), establish, support," figuratively, "confirm, establish, strengthen."8 There comes a time to make up our mind that, God helping us, we shall not be moved by the things happening around us, like the old spiritual says:
+James uses a similar phrase in verse 8: to "establish your hearts" (ESV, cf. KJV), "strengthen your hearts" (NRSV), "stand firm" (NIV).
+The verb is Greek sterizō, which means, "to fix firmly in a place, set up, establish, support," figuratively, "to cause to be inwardly firm or committed, confirm, establish, strengthen"78 There comes a time to make up our mind that, God helping us, we shall not be moved by the things happening around us, like the old spiritual says:

 I shall not be, I shall not be moved,

 Just like a tree planted by the water, Lord,

 "Be patient, then, brothers, until the Lord's coming.
 See how the farmer waits for the land to yield its valuable crop and how patient he is for the autumn and spring rains."
 (James 5:7)